Tree-sitter

 Strips text from the beginning and end of the textual result of a capture which matches a provided regular expression.

-Syntax: (#strip! capture regex)
+Syntax: (#strip! capture pattern)

-Text matching the regular expression anchored at both the beginning and end of the current text of the capture will be stripped, leaving only what text did not match in between.
+Text matching the regular expression pattern anchored at both the beginning and end of the current text of the capture will be stripped, leaving only what text did not match in between.
 This can be useful in stripping whitespace, for example.

 Examples: